 - The motion proposed in Powell River on July 11, 2023 (referred to a future Council Meeting) and based on View Royal's June 6, 2023 motion.
-Both motions propose to join the Sue Big Oil class action lawsuit when sufficient other local governments join. - Gibson's March 7, 2023 motion to set aside \$1 per resident in the upcoming budget, towards the community fund to sue Big Oil. - Port Moody's May 28, 2024 motion (Item 14.3.1) pledging support for the Sue Big Oil campaign, contingent on a lead plaintiff stepping forward. - The Sue Big Oil Resolution Template.
+Both motions propose to join the Sue Big Oil class action lawsuit when sufficient other local governments join. - Gibson's March 7, 2023 motion to set aside \$1 per resident in the upcoming budget, towards the community fund to sue Big Oil. - Vancouver's July, 2022 motion instructing staff to include \$1 per resident in the 2023 draft budget (due to a change in Council, these funds were not ultimately approved in the 2023 budget). - The Sue Big Oil Resolution Template.